When is Baconfest Chicago 2019?

 Is Baconfest good for America?
 Do you support a charity?

-Best of all, Baconfest is good for America.
-We donate a portion of the proceeds to the Greater Chicago Food Depository; we host a raffle and food drive at the event to support the GCFD’s mission; we’ve even run a Baconfest volunteer day at the Depository’s repacking warehouse to help eliminate hunger in our community.
+You betcha, Baconfest is good for America.
+We donate a portion of the proceeds to the Greater Chicago Food Depository; we host a raffle and food drive at the event to support the GCFD’s mission; we’ve even run Baconfest volunteer days at the Depository’s repacking warehouse to help eliminate hunger in our community.
 We’re proud that Baconfest supports this important work and we hope you’ll join us in supporting the GCFD too.

 Where is Baconfest Chicago?

-Baconfest Chicago 2015 was held at the UIC FORUM - 725 W Roosevelt Road – Chicago, IL 60608 View Map
+Baconfest Chicago happens at the UIC DORIN FORUM - 725 W Roosevelt Road – Chicago, IL 60607 View Map

 For more info, visit UIC FORUM

 How much are tickets?
 How can I get them?!

 - General Admission tickets cost $85 + fees.